-Approved Absence: Leaders are expected to serve full-time, completing at least 35-45 hours weekly, in the spirit of a full-time AmeriCorps position.
-Service consists of three main components: Direct Service: the hands-on, benefit to community portion of a member's time.
+Approved Absence: College Coaches are expected to serve full-time, completing at least 40-45 hours weekly, in the spirit of a full-time AmeriCorps position.
+Service consists of three main components: Direct Service: the hands-on benefit to the community, portion of a member's time.
 Direct service must comprise at least 70% of a member's time.
 Member Development: training, professional development, guided reflection or other supervisor-approved activities designed to improve a member's capacity for doing AmeriCorps service.
 Member development may not exceed 20% of a member's time.
 Fundraising: supporting a program or initiative by seeking and securing financial resource and in-kind donations.
 Fundraising may not exceed 10% of a member's time.

-MTCC Leaders must serve at least 1,800 hours over the course or their term, though exceeding that total by 5-10% is typical.
-Full-time Leaders who begin service in September or October are eligible for up to 10 sick days and 10 vacation days, to be reported to the AmeriCorps Manager or Senior Leader as they are used.
-Leaders who begin mid-year or who sign on for a term of service that is less than 11 months will receive fewer sick and vacation days.
-If a member is ill, he or she must communicate with their site supervisor immediately and discuss the impact that being away from the office will have on their projects.
-Likewise vacation days must be approved by the site supervisor in advance, and service should always prioritized over time off.
-Approved time off is contingent on whether the member's absence will negatively impact their projects, and whether the leader is on track to complete their service hours successfully.
+MTCC College Coaches must serve at least 1,750 hours over the course or their term, though exceeding that total by 5-10% is typical.
+Full-time College Coaches who begin service in September are eligible for up to 5 sick days and 5 vacation days, to be reported to the AmeriCorps Program Manager and/or Senior Leader as they are used.
+College Coaches who begin mid-year or who sign on for a term of service that is less than 10 months will receive fewer sick and vacation days.
+If a member is ill, they must communicate with the site supervisor immediately and discuss the impact that being away from the office will have on their projects.
+Likewise vacation days must be approved by the site supervisor in advance, and service should always be prioritized over time off.
+Approved time off is contingent on whether the member's absence will negatively impact their projects, and whether the College Coach is on track to complete their service hours successfully.
 Approval will be determined on a case-by-case basis.
-Extended vacation leave (5 or more days) must be approved by the MTCC AmeriCorps Manager and Host Site Supervisor in advance.
+Extended vacation/emergency leave (5 or more days) must be approved by the MTCC AmeriCorps Program Manager and Host Site Supervisor in advance.
 In the event that a host site is closed for an extended period of time, e.g. a holiday, the AmeriCorps member is not required to use vacation days.
-However, should a service site be closed for more than three business days the member is strongly encouraged to seek out an alternate site from which to serve, and may reach out to the Senior Leader or AmeriCorps Manager for assistance.
+However, should a service site be closed for more than three business days the member is strongly encouraged to seek out an alternate site from which to serve, and may reach out to the Senior Leader or AmeriCorps Program Manager for assistance.